shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-pixels-advanced.md

 you can convert a pixel manually by making two changes:

 1. Replace "http" with "https".
-2. The sub-domain should be "ib.adnxs.com".
+1. The sub-domain should be "ib.adnxs.com".

 > [!WARNING]
 > On a secure page, only **secure** pixels can be used.
 In addition, non-secure pixels can only be placed on an **non-secure** page.

-## Segment Users Once They Have Converted
+## Segment users once they have converted

 You can add or remove a user from one or more segments at the same time the conversion pixel is fired.
 One case in which you might want to